-• "A" or "B" in 8th Grade Science Class
+• "A" On-Level Grade 8 Science Class / "B" or Higher in 8th Grade Honors Science

 ■ FSA Reading Level 3 or Higher

 The purpose of this course is to provide exploratory experiences with laboratory and real-life applications in the biological sciences to include the nature of science, processes of life, ecology, genetics, and human systems.
 Rigorous course content includes: laboratory and dynamic collaboration activities to investigate the environment and ecosystems, cellular biology, classification and taxonomy, basic genetics, structure and function of plants, structure and function of animals, and human anatomy.
 At the completion of this course, all students will take the state mandated EOC exam which counts 30% of the student's final grade.
 This course meets the Biology requirement for graduation.